Skip to main content

 Canadian Municipalities

 Ontario's O. Reg.
 588/17 requires municipalities to develop asset management plans with condition assessments.
-FCI tracking helps meet these requirements.
+FCI tracking helps meet these requirements and justify funding requests to council.

 K-12 Schools & Districts